Tre Lamb: Gardner–Webb

 On December 14, 2019, Lamb was named the head coach at Gardner–Webb University, replacing Carroll McCray.
 Going into his first season, his recruiting class was ranked third in the Big South Conference.
 Included in this class were four three-star recruits.

 In his third season, three milestones were reached for the program.
 For the first time since 2003, the team won the Big South conference title.
 They clinched an automatic bid to the FCS Playoffs, their first playoff appearance as an FCS team and first as a program since the 1992 NAIA playoffs.
 Their best season in 19 years would be further added on with a win over Eastern Kentucky in the first round of the playoffs, their first FCS playoff win in program history.

 In his fourth season, three more milestones were reached for the program.
 They finished as Big South–OVC co-champions with UT Martin, but they would get an automatic bid to the FCS Playoffs from a 38–34 win over the Skyhawks on Oct.
 28, 2023.
 This would be the first time they would have back-to-back conference titles and winning seasons since 2002–03.
 This would also be the first back-to-back postseason appearances in program history.

 East Tennessee State

 Tre Lamb was named head coach at East Tennessee State in November of 2023.

 ETSU had gone 3–8 for two years in a row before Lamb arrived as head coach.
 He quickly turned them around to a record of 7–5 in his lone season there.
 One of the losses was to FBS member Appalachian State, and the other four losses were single digit losses by a combined 19 points.

 Tulsa

-On December 8, 2024, Lamb was named the head football coach for the Tulsa Golden Hurricanes.
+On December 8, 2024, Lamb was named the head football coach for the Tulsa Golden Hurricane.